felixlu/awesome-stars/README.md

 ## TypeScript

+- [ConnectAI-E/AutoGPT-Next-Web](https://github.com/ConnectAI-E/AutoGPT-Next-Web) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用
+- [Dogtiti/AutoGPT-Next-Web](https://github.com/Dogtiti/AutoGPT-Next-Web) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用
+- [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
+- [zzzgydi/clash-verge](https://github.com/zzzgydi/clash-verge) - A Clash GUI based on tauri.
+Supports Windows, macOS and Linux.
+- [labring/laf](https://github.com/labring/laf) - 🤖 Laf is a cloud development platform offering ready-to-use resources like cloud functions, databases, and storage.
+It empowers developers to quickly unleash their creativity.
+ChatGPT generates functi
+- [coder/code-server](https://github.com/coder/code-server) - VS Code in the browser
 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age
 - [OneKeyHQ/app-monorepo](https://github.com/OneKeyHQ/app-monorepo) - Secure, open source and community driven crypto wallet runs on all platforms and trusted by millions.
 - [TabbyML/tabby](https://github.com/TabbyML/tabby) - Self-hosted AI coding assistant